multiversx/mx-sdk-nestjs/README.md

 - @nestjs/common v11
 - @nestjs/swagger v11

-This release line targets Node 24 and NestJS 11.

 `ContractLoader` was removed in v7; load contracts in your application code and pass them to the query and transaction helpers directly.

 ## Documentation